codeforsanjose/open311-gateway/_Docs/log_james.md

 * In Engine:
 	* Update telemetry - added SendEngRequest() and SendEngRPC() calls.
 * Saved to GIT.
+* Cleaned up Monitor:
+	* Deleted old test and development code.
+	* Added telemetry.Start() and display.Start() calls.
+	* Initialization and shutdown is cleaner now.
+* Saved to GIT.

 ### 2016.02.16 - Tue